-On August 19, 2014, the Compensation Committee of the Board of Directors of the Company approved the material terms of an annual bonus plan for the Company's executive officers as well as certain officers and employees for the fiscal year ending August 31, 2015.
-For fiscal 2015 as in past years, the total amount available under the bonus plan for all plan participants, including executive officers, was dependent upon the Company's Adjusted EBITOI.
-Each plan participant's percentage of the overall bonus pool was based upon the number of plan participants, the individual's annual base salary and the individual's position and level of responsibility within the company's actual EBITOI for fiscal 2015 compared to a pre-established target EBITOI for fiscal 2015 and 25% of the payout was determined based upon such executive officer's achievement of certain pre-established individual performance objectives.
+On August 18, 2015, the Compensation Committee of the Board of Directors of the Company approved the material terms of an annual bonus plan for the Company's executive officers as well as certain officers and employees for the fiscal year ending August 31, 2016.
+For fiscal 2016 as in past years, the total amount available under the bonus plan for all plan participants, including executive officers, is dependent upon the Company's earnings before interest, taxes and other income, as adjusted to take into account amounts to be paid under the bonus plan and certain other adjustments (Adjusted EBITOI).
+Each plan participant's percentage of the overall bonus pool is based upon the number of plan participants, the individual's annual base salary and the individual's position and level of responsibility within the company.
+In the case of each of the Company's executive officer participants, 75% of the amount of their individual bonus payout will be determined based upon such executive officer's achievement of certain pre-established target EBITOI for fiscal 2016 and 25% of the payout will be determined based upon such executive officer's achievement of certain pre-established individual performance objectives.
+The payment of bonuses under the plan are discretionary and may be paid to executive officer participants in both cash and shares of NTIC common stock, the exact amount and percentages will be determined by the Company's Board of Directors, upon recommendation of the Compensation Committee, after the completion of the Company's consolidated financial statements for fiscal 2016.

-Accrued bonuses as of August 31, 2015 and 2014 were \$620,000 and \$1,460,000, respectively.
+Accrued bonuses as of August 31, 2016 and 2015 were \$450,000 and \$620,000, respectively.

-Four joint ventures (consisting of the Company's joint venture in Korea, India, Thailand and Tianjin Zerust) accounted for 67.0% of the Company's trade joint venture receivables at August 31, 2015.
-Three joint ventures (consisting of the Company's joint ventures in Korea, Thailand and Tianjin Zerust) accounted for 62.9% of the Company's trade joint venture receivables at August 31, 2014.
+Three joint ventures (consisting of the Company's joint ventures in Korea, India and Thailand) accounted for 55.8% of the Company's trade joint venture receivables at August 31, 2016.
+Four joint ventures (consisting of the Company's joint ventures in Korea, India, Thailand and Tianjin Zerust) accounted for 67.0% of the Company's trade joint venture receivables at August 31, 2015.

-On March 23, 2015, the Company and NTI Asean filed a lawsuit in Tianjin No 1 Intermediate People's Court against two individuals, Meng Tao and Xu Hui, related to breaches of duties and contractual commitments owed to NTI Asean under certain agreements related to the Company's former joint venture in China, Tianjin Zerust Anti-Corrosion Technologies Ltd (Tianjin Zerust).
-The lawsuit alleges, among other things, that Mr. Meng Tao and Xu Hui have engaged in self-dealing, usurped business opportunities, and received economic benefits that were required to go to Tianjin Zerust.
-As of August 31, 2015, the Company is not able to reasonably estimate the amount of any recovery to NTI Asean, if any.
+On March 23, 2015, the Company and NTI Asean filed a lawsuit in Tianjin No 1 Intermediate People's Court against two individuals, Mr. Tao Meng and his wife, Ms. Hui Xu, related to breaches of duties and contractual commitments owed to NTI Asean under certain agreements related to the Company's former joint venture in China, Tianjin Zerust Anti-Corrosion Technologies Ltd. The lawsuit alleges, among other things, that Mr. Tao Meng and Ms. Hui Xu have engaged in self-dealing, usurped business opportunities, and received economic benefits that were required to go to Tianjin Zerust.
+As of August 31, 2016, the Company is not able to reasonably estimate the amount of any recovery to NTI Asean, if any.

 On April 21, 2015, the Company and NTI Asean initiated a lawsuit in the District Court for the Second Judicial District, County of Ramsey, State of Minnesota against Cortec Corporation alleging, among other things, that Cortec Corporation aided and abetted breaches of duties and contractual commitments owed to the Company and NTI Asean related to the Company's joint venture in China, Tianjin Zerust.
+The case has been set for a mandatory settlement conference with the court on May 30, 2017 and the case will be set for the trial block beginning July 31, 2017 and ending August 18, 2017.